 Come here for the cozy green house vibes, stay for the delicious brioche with pistachio cream and cannoli.
 Conveniently located in central Milan, LùBar occupies a wing at the Villa Reale which houses the Modern Art Gallery.

-It was opened by three siblings who trace their roots to Sicily, hence the menu features plenty of Sicilian classics like cannoli with ricotta cheese, arancini, and wines of the region.
+It was opened by three siblings who trace their roots to Sicily, which is why the menu features plenty of Sicilian classics, like cannoli with ricotta cheese, arancini, and wines of the region.

 The space features original 17th century arched windows overlooking the courtyard of Villa Reale on one side and a public garden on the other.
 Pots with palms and cactuses take over the cafe, and morning light gives the whole place a magical vibe.

 Unfortunately, they don’t allow to take pictures with camera inside, so my shots don’t do this place justice.
-You’ll have to believe my word that LùBar is a green paradise that is worth your time.
+You’ll have to believe my word that LùBar is a green paradise and a perfect spot for breakfast in Milan.

 What to order: cappuccino, brioche with pistachio cream, cannoli, arancini.